 All pathways will follow the same unit structure to provide the opportunity for collaboration across the pathways; however, the content and delivery will be differentiated to reflect the specialisms.

-Professional Futures (20 Credits)
+Professional Futures (20 credits)

-Building on experiences gained through Professional Practices in Year 2, you’ll focus on tailoring skills towards a specific role within the industry while developing professional methods and tools of presentation such as your CV and personal website.
+This unit builds on the experiences gained through Year 2 Professional Practices.
+There’s a focus on tailoring skills towards a specific role within the industry, and on developing professional methods and tools of presentation such as CV and personal website.
 The unit will contribute towards your portfolio of work.
 This experience will give you the opportunity to make introductions to contacts in the animation and creative industries.

-Informed Practice 3 (40 Credits)
+Informed Practice 3 (40 credits)

-This unit is a culmination of the ‘Informed Practice’ component of the course, this unit will be based on a written proposal and research produced in Year 2, which can be directly linked to other Year 3 units.
+This unit is a culmination of the ‘Informed Practice’ component of the course.
+The subject of your work will be based on a written proposal and research produced at the end of the second year, and can be directly linked to other Year 3 units.